-Trochanteric bursitis (characterized by pain on the side of the hip) is an inflammation of the hip bursa, a small, fibrous, fluid-filled pocket that reduces friction and compression between the iliotibial band and trochanteric bone (the hard part on the side of your hip).
-The iliotibial band is a large tendon that extends the entire lateral side of the thigh from the waist to the knee.
-When the foot presses against the ground, tension in the band increases because the pelvis opposite the foot lowers slightly.
-This lowering can be exaggerated if the gluteal muscles do not work properly.
+Trochanteric bursitis (characterized by pain on the side of the hip) is an inflammation of the hip bursa, which is a small, fluid-filled sac that reduces friction between the iliotibial (IT) band and trochanteric bone (the hard part on your outer hip).
+The IT band is a large tendon that extends the entire outer side of the thigh from the hip to the knee.
+Hip bursitis can be associated with stiffness and pain around the hip joint.

-High hamstring tendinopathy is a common problem among recreational runners.
-This injury causes localized pain in the gluteal fold; health professionals often confuse it with lumbar pain and gluteal muscle or piriformis muscle pain.
+Proximal hamstring tendinopathy is a common problem among recreational runners.
+This injury causes localized pain in the back of the thigh near the gluteal fold; it is often mistaken for low back pain, gluteal muscle or piriformis muscle pain.
 It is mainly reproduced with heel to buttocks movements against resistance.Learn More